BabyToad/BabyToad.github.io/_golden_triangle_parts/01-overview.md

 A high density of interesting, exotic, and adventurous locations is improbable.
 But it is fun.
 The same goes for cultural differences.

 No non-human intelligences.
 No aliens.
-No AI.
+No general arteficial intelligences[[dont need the headache]].